sdramsey89/Election_Analysis/README.md

 Winning Percentage: 73.8%

 ### Election-Audit Summary
 The great thing about this script is that it could be run for any other election as long as the data is provided in this same format.
-Since the script checks for candidate names and counties (instead of these items being hardcoded) the commmision could easily utilize it for future elections.
+Since the script checks for candidate names and counties (instead of these items being hardcoded) the commmision could easily utilize it for future elections.<br>

+**Code snippet adding candidates.**

-`# Get the candidate name from each row.
+        # Get the candidate name from each row.
         candidate_name = row[2]
         # 3: Extract the county name from each row.
         county_name = row[1]